Calgary-Foothills (electoral district): Representation history

 Calgary-Foothills was created in 1971 mostly from the predecessor district Calgary Bowness.
 That district had previously returned Social Credit MLA's from 1959 and 1963 and returned Progressive Conservative candidate Len Werry in the 1967 election.
 That district was abolished in 1971 and Werry ran as the incumbent in Foothills in the election held that year.
 He won the new district with over half the popular vote to take the new district for his party.
 Premier Peter Lougheed who had just formed government appointed Werry as Minister of Telephones and Utilities.
 On February 25, 1973, he died in a car accident resulting in a by-election several months later.

-The 1973 by-election was a hotly contested race featuring a number of Alberta political party leaders.
+The 1973 by-election featured a number of Alberta political party leaders.
 The riding returned Progressive Conservative candidate Stewart McCrae who held the riding with 44% of the popular vote.
 He defeated Social Credit leader Werner Schmidt who finished a strong second.
 The results of the by-election proved devastating to the Social Credit party who suffered from internal problems after Schmidt was unable to win a seat.

 McCrae ran for a second term in the 1975 general election.
 He was re-elected with a landslide majority and appointed to cabinet by Lougheed after the election as the Minister responsible for Calgary Affairs.
 He was re-elected for his third term in the 1979 general election and kept his seat in cabinet this time becoming Minister of Government Services.
 McCrae retired at dissolution of the assembly in 1982.

 The third representative was Janet Koper who was returned as a Progressive Conservative candidate in the 1982 general election with a landslide majority.
 She was re-elected in the 1986 election with a reduced majority.
 On December 18, 1988, Koper died.
 The electoral district remained vacant until the March 1989 election.